edielam/alx-system_engineering-devops/README.md

 ### System Engineering Devops
-This repo is system engineering devops, beginning with shell basics
+This repo is for system engineering devops.
+Beginning with shell basics